Elemino/depolitik/README.md

 # Earo #

-Reinventing the DIY forum using Ruby on the front-end exclusivaly with Opal.rb
+DIY module forum using Ruby on the front-end exclusivaly with Opal.rb